banyspy/SpeechRecognitionGame/README.md

 Your objective is to say that word correctly in time.
 If you say it either incorrectly or too late, you will miss a score for that box.<br>

 After you collect all box a screen that display scores will show up, with option to proceed to next stage, repeat, or go back.
+Once you finish all stage, you will greet with credit screen and go back to main menu.